imixs/imixs-cloud/README.md

 The runtime environment is based on [Kubernetes](https://kubernetes.io/).
 Kubernetes is a powerful platform with no limits in scaling and flexibility. _Imixs-Cloud_ provides an easy way to setup and maintain a medium-sized kubernetes cluster environment hosted on virtual servers or bare metal.
 The project is open source and constantly under development.
 We sincerely invite you to participate in it!

+If you have any questions just open a new [Issue on Github](https://github.com/imixs/imixs-cloud/issues) and start a new Discussion.

-**Note:** Our first version was based on [docker-swarm](https://docs.docker.com/engine/swarm/).
+**Note:** My first version was based on [docker-swarm](https://docs.docker.com/engine/swarm/).
 If you want to run your cluster with docker-swarm switch into the [docker-swarm branch](https://github.com/imixs/imixs-cloud/tree/docker-swarm).